hzz0024/hzz0024.github.io/drafts/2020-01-03-Transcriptome-Annotation---C.bairdi-Using-DIAMOND-BLASTx-on-Mox-and-MEGAN6-Meganizer.md

 To start this process, the trimmed reads need to be annotated using DIAMOND BLASTx.
 Then, the DIAMOND output files need to be "meganized" for importing to MEGAN6.

-DIAMOND BLASTx took place on Mox, while "meganization" took place on my lab computer (`swoose`); this is due to the way that MEGAN6 uses Java - it doesn't properly on Mox.
+DIAMOND BLASTx took place on Mox, while "meganization" took place on my lab computer (`swoose`); this is due to the way that MEGAN6 uses Java - it doesn't run properly on Mox.

 SBATCH script (GitHub):